Prijedor: Archeological findings

-Evidence that Prijedor was settled dates back to 2100 B.C..
-Traces of human settlement are evident in the numerous settlements in the region of the present-day city, with necropolises adjacent to the settlements.
+Natural attractions

+Kozara National Park is one of the main natural and recreational attractions near Prijedor.
+Its central area is Mrakovica, located about 24 km from Prijedor.
+The park was established in 1967 and covers 3,494.51 hectares.

 Museums

 Prijedor is home to the Museum of Kozara founded in 1953, which has a regional status.

 It is also home to the local national hero, Dr. Mladen Stojanović.
 His house has been converted into the Stojanović Memorial House.

 At the Kozara National Park, in the vicinity of Prijedor, there is the Mrakovica War Museum.
 It includes the Second World War photographs, guns and artillery used during the Battle of Kozara.

 Theatre

 Pozorište Prijedor was founded in 1953, though the tradition of theatre in Prijedor can be dated back to the 19th century.
 The theatre hosts different plays during the year, starring actors from within and outside of Bosnia and Herzegovina.
 Besides theatrical plays, the theatre hosts local city choirs that perform regularly.